ebi-ait/ingest-ui/src/assets/guide-markdown/data-requirements.md

 To contribute data to the Human Cell Atlas Data Coordination Platform, follow this checklist:

-1. Make sure your dataset conforms to the suitability criteria
+1. Make sure your dataset conforms to the suitability criteria above.
 2. Get informed about the data access type for your dataset (Open access, Controlled access, or a mix of both).
 E.g. Data from living donors is always Controlled access.
-3. Prepare the data files and metadata for your dataset, based on the requirements for your data access type
+3. Prepare the data files and metadata for your dataset, based on the requirements for your data access type.
-4. Fill in the questionnaire
+4. Fill in the [HCA dataset questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSdjPk2Z6xYozds53ycvXo57PvFsyqOF6XMpSWCVNTpQYalZzQ/viewform) to inform us of dataset details.
-5. Contact HCA Data Coordination Platform [data wrangling team](mailto:wrangler-team@data.humancellatlas.org?subject=get%20started%20with%20data%20contribution) to get you started
+5. Contact HCA Data Coordination Platform [data wrangling team](mailto:wrangler-team@data.humancellatlas.org?subject=get%20started%20with%20data%20contribution) to get you started.